RoquetteTenreiro/Yield.Mapping/YM.md

 ### 2.1.
 The error sources

-An absolutly accurate yield map may be a false promise as multiple sources of error exist within this process.
-One of the most important issues is trying to opperate under known levels of error and stable over space.
+An absolutely accurate yield map may be a false promise as multiple sources of error exist within this process.
+From a data analysis perepective, the objective won't be the achievement of a full absence of error but the understanding of it and its' minimization.
+Our aim is trying to opperate under known levels of error and stable over space.
 Many possible sources of error can be considered:

 1) grain volumetric mass;
 2) grain moisture content;